 Portable air conditioners can be the perfect solution for anyone whose cooling needs are infrequent or temporary.
 This could mean just wanting to cool a single room at a time, or renters who only require a temporary way to keep cool in summer.
 Portable air conditioners are also much cheaper to buy upfront, meaning they’re ideal for households who may not be able to afford a full air conditioning system.

-The unfortunate flip side of their modest size, however, is that portable air conditioners lack the power and features of larger, more expensive systems such as split system air conditioners.
-Additionally, portable air conditioners can be quite ineffective if they’re used to cool a large space – anything bigger than a small bedroom or living room will be tough.
-They’re also not very energy efficient, which will cost you in power bills over time.
-If you’re in a warmer environment in Australia, we suspect that investing in more substantive cooling methods will leave you happier in the long run.
+The unfortunate flip side of their modest size, however, is that portable air conditioners usually lack the power and features of larger, more expensive systems such as split system air conditioners.
+Additionally, portable units can be quite ineffective if they’re used to cool large spaces – bigger than a small bedroom or living room will be tough.
+They’re also not very energy efficient, which will probably cost you in higher electricity bills.

 |Portable & manoeuvrable